MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/how-tos/resources/authoring/composite.md

 ```

 > [!NOTE]
-> DSC doesn't support placing composite resources or nested configurations within a composite
+> DSC doesn't support placing composite DSC Resource blocks within a composite DSC Resource
-> resource.
+> definition.

-### Saving the configuration as a composite resource
+### Saving the DSC Configuration as a composite DSC Resource

-To use the parameterized configuration as a DSC resource, save it in a directory structure like that
+To use the parameterized DSC Configuration as a DSC Resource, save it in a directory structure like
-of any other MOF-based resource, and name it with a `.schema.psm1` extension.
-For this example,
+that of a [MOF-based DSC Resource][3], and name it with a `.schema.psm1` extension.
+For this
-we'll name the file `xVirtualMachine.schema.psm1`.
+example, we'll name the file `xVirtualMachine.schema.psm1`.
 You also need to create a manifest named
 `xVirtualMachine.psd1` that contains the following line.

 ```powershell